GhennadiiMir/poml/docs/index.md

 ## About This Implementation

 This is a **Ruby port** of the original [POML library](https://github.com/microsoft/poml) developed by Microsoft.
-This Ruby gem is designed to be **fully compatible** with the original POML specification and closely follows the development of the original library to maintain feature parity.
+This Ruby gem is designed to be **fully compatible** with the original POML specification and has been **structurally aligned** with the original library to maintain complete compatibility.

+> **✅ Structural Compatibility**: Version 0.0.7 introduces full structural alignment with the original library, including correct tools positioning and chat component behavior. **78.4% of tests passing** with major functionality fully operational.

 ## Key Features